AFRIKA

 pull your panties down, throw you up on a table.... and hit the coochie?

-where the buy’s going like ‘you a bitch, come over here, you my ho, let
+where the buys going like you a bitch, come over here, you my ho,

-me have my money....’ you know what I mean?
-You buy that, you don’t even
+me have my money.... you know what I mean?
+You buy that, you dont

 positivity, they have to get all the artists to group together and they

 have to sell the word positivity.
-If the following day it’s ‘thug’, they
+If the following day its thug,

 have to get all those artists and drive home the lifestyle of a thug, if